Mileage logbook rules for tax deductions

 - Business-use percentage — business miles ÷ total miles × 100

-Example: Three log entries that meet IRS requirements
+Example: Three clear mileage log entries

 | Date | Destination | Business purpose | Miles |